belaczek/hodlwatch/README.md

 Thanks to awesome [ccxt](https://github.com/ccxt/ccxt) library it has become fair simple to support many exchanges through unified API.

 ### Private data storage
-The app stores all its data in browser localstorage, not sending it to any third party.
+The app stores all its data in browser localstorage, only using stored api keys to communicate with exchanges.

 One of the planned future features is optional dropbox/onedrive sync so that user can work with the same data on multiple devices.